hemisemidemipresent/cyberquincy/parser/README.md

 const parsed = CommandParser.parse(args, new RoundParser(), new ModeParser());
 ```

-Each concrete parser dictates what values they accept, so if the first argument is "banana" to a command that uses the above parsing structure, then `RoundParser` would fail to parse the argument and there would be a parsing error (to be discussed soon) contained within the `parsed` variable.
+Each concrete parser dictates what values they accept (see [parser structure](#parser-structure) below), so if a user enters a command like `q!<command> BANANA abr` to the above parsing structure, then `RoundParser` will try to parse `BANANA` but fail because banana can't be interpreted as a round; therefore, there would be a parsing error (to be discussed soon) contained within the `parsed` variable.

 Making items optional or order-agnostic will be introduced in the next section.